Fall in Connecticut features a calendar bursting with activities, events, and festivals.

 Hey Stamford!
 Food Festival

 The Hey Stamford!
 Food Festival happens each August and features an array of producers and food retailers.
 Revelers also get to enjoy a great line-up of live music and a dedicated beer garden.
 Perfect for food lovers, the Festival stretches over the entire weekend.
-You could easily spend your weekend enjoying the fare before returning to luxuriate at Stanton House Inn.
+You could easily spend a full few days enjoying the fare before returning to luxuriate at Stanton House Inn.

 2) Norwalk Oyster Festival